Stephaniesunsun/auth-react/README.md

-# A Signup/ login two-page application
+# A Signup/ login one-page application

 There is no styling in the login page yet.